yuvrajkhanna/fruit_detection/README.md

 # SSD: Single Shot MultiBox Object Detector, in PyTorch

+**amdegroot has written all the code I have just made some changes to work with fruit detection. check out his github!!**

 A [PyTorch](http://pytorch.org/) implementation of [Single Shot MultiBox Detector](http://arxiv.org/abs/1512.02325) from the 2016 paper by Wei Liu, Dragomir Anguelov, Dumitru Erhan, Christian Szegedy, Scott Reed, Cheng-Yang, and Alexander C. Berg.
 The official and original Caffe code can be found [here](https://github.com/weiliu89/caffe/tree/ssd).